 Second Harvest Food Bank of Middle Tennessee opened its doors in 1978 with commitment from several community leaders.
-The purpose of the organization was to provide a central distribution center for companies, groups, and individuals who wished to help provide food for hungry people in Middle Tennessee.
+The purpose of the organization was to provide a central distribution center for companies, groups, and individuals who wished to help provide food to people facing hunger in Middle Tennessee.

-Second Harvest’s mission is to feed hungry people and work to solve hunger issues in our community.
+Second Harvest’s mission is to provide food to people facing hunger and work to advance hunger solutions

 96¢ of every $1